exoduz/js-the-weird-parts-udemy/README.md

 ### Lecture 9 ###
-Execution context creates “Global Object (`window`)” and `this` `this` refers to the ‘window' object at the global level Global object means “not inside a function”
+Execution context creates "Global Object (`window`)" and `this` `this` refers to the "window" object at the global level Global object means "not inside a function"

 ### Lecture 10 ###